mit-wu-lab/automatic_vehicular_control/README.md

 # Unified Automatic Control of Vehicular Systems With Reinforcement Learning
-This repo contains the code, model checkpoints, and video results for our IEEE T-ASE 2022 paper *Unified Automatic Control of Vehicular Systems with Reinforcement Learning*.
+This repo contains the code, model checkpoints, and video results for our IEEE T-ASE (presented at IROS 2022) paper *Unified Automatic Control of Vehicular Systems with Reinforcement Learning*.

 # Relevant Links
 You may find this project at: Project Website, [IEEE Website](https://ieeexplore.ieee.org/document/9765650), [arXiv](https://arxiv.org/abs/2208.00268).